120-day countdown begins for election tribunals

 ISLAMABAD: The 120-day countdown has begun for twenty election tribunals, comprising serving high court judges, to dispose of the petitions, challenging the July 25 parliamentary polls.

-The total number of the petitions submitted to the tribunals is not available as an Election Commission of Pakistan (ECP) official told The News that they are in the process of collecting the details of the pleas from its provincial offices.
-The last day to call the elections by individual candidates into question expired on September 22.
+The total number of the petitions submitted to the tribunals is not available as an ECP official told The News that they are in the process of collecting the details of the pleas from its provincial offices.
+The last day to call the elections into question expired on September 22.

 It is unclear for now whether or not the final tally of the petitions submitted to the tribunals will match the chorus of rigging done by some political parties.